-Prepare a wood smoker to 240 degrees.
-Alternatively you can make these in a regular oven without smoking.
-Just bake the Armadillo Eggs at 240 degrees for around 40 minutes or until the sausage is cooked through.
+- Prepare a wood smoker to (240°F or 115°C) degrees.
+Alternatively, you can make these in a regular oven without smoking.
+Just bake the Armadillo Eggs at (240°F or 115°C)for around 40 minutes or until the sausage is cooked.

-Remove the goat or cream cheese from the refrigerator and allow it to come to room temperature (about 20 minutes).
-This is an important step when mixing and stuffing the peppers so that the cheese is soft enough to work with.
+- Remove the goat or cream cheese from the refrigerator and allow it to come to room temperature (about 20 minutes).
+Warming the cheese is crucial when mixing and stuffing the peppers so that the cheese is soft enough to work.

-In a small mixing bowl, add room temperature goat cheese or cream cheese.
+- In a small mixing bowl, add room-temperature goat cheese or cream cheese.
 Mix with shredded sharp cheddar.
 The cheddar gives the yolk color to the eggs when they are cut open.
-This is optional, but it does look and taste great.

-Add the cheese mixture to a pastry bag or a plastic gallon Ziploc bag (snipped off on one corner), to make it easy to pipe the cheese mixture into the jalapeños.
-Alternatively, I stuff the peppers by hand with a flexible spreading knife, but if you are going to make very many of these, go with the piping bag technique since it will make quick work.
+- Next, add the cheese mixture to a pastry bag or a plastic gallon Ziploc bag (snipped off on one corner) to make it easy to pipe the cheese mixture into the jalapeños.
+Alternatively, I've stuffed the peppers by hand with a flexible spreading knife.

-Once the jalapeños are all stuffed, measure out enough of the bulk sausage to wrap around each jalapeno.
-Use the heel of the palm of your hand to make a thin-ish layer of sausage on your work surface.
+- Starting with the filled jalapeños, measure out enough bulk sausage to wrap around each jalapeno.
+Next, use the heel of the palm of your hand to make a thin-ish layer of sausage on your work surface.
 Use the jalapeño to determine the size.

-Next, use a knife or spatula to scrape up the sausage from the work surface and, with your hands, form the sausage around each jalapeño covering the entire surface.
+- Next, use a knife or spatula to scrape up the sausage off the work surface and, with your hands, form the sausage around each jalapeño, covering the entire surface.
 (If you wish to wrap the eggs with bacon.)

-Place the Armadillo Eggs on a smoker safe pan (preferably a cooling rack sprayed with oil) and place into the smoker at 240 for approximately 40 minutes.
-Alternatively you can do these in a regular oven for the same amount of time.
+- Place the Armadillo Eggs on a smoker-safe pan (preferably a cooling rack sprayed with oil) and place them into the smoker at (240°F or 115°C) for approximately 40 minutes.
+Alternatively, you can do these in a regular oven for the same amount of time.

-Once the Armadillo Eggs are thoroughly cooked, remove them from the smoker or oven and allow to rest.
-They are best served warm (not hot).
+- After 40 minutes, remove the Armadillo Eggs from the smoker or oven and allow them to rest for 8 minutes.
+Armadillos Eggs are best warm (not hot).
 If you have any leftovers or you made extra, refrigerate promptly or freeze them for later use.